The most important part of learning how to score in netball is understanding how to use the scorekeeper system of 'odds and evens'.

-This section explains how to record netball scores after players score goals.
-We also clarify when and how to call the next center pass to the umpire (if required*).
+This guide explains how to record netball scores.
+We also clarify when and how to call the next centre pass to the umpire (*if required).

-As you learn how to score in netball matches, you will get familiar with the scorer system.
-The unique format is 'Netball Odds and Evens game'.
+So, as you learn how to score netball matches, you will get familiar with the scorer system.

-The counting system determines which team will take the center pass.
+The counting system determines which team will take the centre pass.
 It is also connected to the important role of the timekeeper in netball.

-There should be two scorers in netball games and they work closely together.
-But, the official card scorer roles for the match go to scorer number one (1).
+There should be two (2) scorers in netball games and they both need to work closely together.
+Nonetheless, the official card scorer roles for the match will go to scorer number one (1).

-Team A has won the coin 'toss' and they then decide to take the first center pass.
+Let's assume that team A has won the 'coin toss' before the game begins and they then decide to take the first centre pass.

-Ensure both scorers agree the score if your duties include using the scoring system in netball.
-Then, mark these scores in to the boxes at the bottom of the netball score sheet.
-Make sure the umpire signs your score card.
+Note: Ensure both scorers agree the score if your duties include using the scoring system in netball.
+Then, mark these scores into the boxes at the bottom of the netball score sheet.
+Remember to ask the umpire to sign your score card.

 Many see the role of umpires in netball as the third team functioning inside the court.
 They must apply all rules according to the International Federation of Netball Associations.